3 Benefits of Dry Brushing & Step by Step How-To Guide

 2. Stimulates Circulation & Boosts Energy

-The most prized benefit of dry brushing is its ability to support healthy lymphatic flow.
-Unlike your circulatory system, which has pumps and valves to move your blood, your lymphatic system needs movement and pressure to encourage healthy flow.
-The best way to encourage strong lymphatic flow is to be active each day, drink plenty of water and practice self-massage techniques like dry brushing!
+The most prized benefit of dry brushing is its ability to support your lymphatic system.
+Unlike your circulatory system, which has pumps and valves to move your blood, your lymph needs movement and pressure for healthy flow.
+The best ways to encourage lymphatic drainage are to be active each day, drink plenty of water and practice self-massage techniques like dry brushing.

 How to Dry Brush